Global stocks rise, dollar mixed after recent U.S. data

 German 10-year yields were down 36 basis points at 1.658 percent.
 Bund futures rose 0.42 ticks to settle at 143.87 euros.

-(Reporting by Herbert Lash; Additional reporting by Nigel Stephenson in London; Editing by Leslie Adler and Chris Reese)
+(Reporting by Herbert Lash; Additional reporting by Nigel Stephenson in London; Editing by Leslie Adler)